Police Investigation; the dos and don’ts if you want to stay a dentist

 Do I have to declare my conviction to future employers?

 Whether you need to declare your convictions to your employers will depend on whether it is considered ‘spent’.
-For more information regarding spent convictions read our FAQ and our article The truth behind reference requests; what really needs to be included?
+For more information regarding spent convictions, read our article: The truth behind reference requests; what really needs to be included?

-If you or someone you know has been contacted by the police, or faces criminal charges, call our criminal team on 0207 388 1658 or by email at email@example.com.
-Our dental experts work in conjunction with our criminal lawyers to ensure you have the best possible representation to protect both your personal, but also your professional life.
+If you or someone you know has been contacted by the police, or faces criminal charges, get in touch with our dental solicitors today.
+Our experts work in conjunction with our criminal lawyers to ensure you have the best possible representation to protect both your personal, but also your professional life.

 Please note that the information contained in this article was correct at the time of writing.
 There may have been updates to the law since the article was written, which may affect the information and advice given therein.